 A sequential file consists of a series of data records referenced in the order in which they exist in the file.
 The size of records can vary within the file.
 A sequential file is created when you specify the sequential (S) submode when opening the file for output or update mode.
 Data records are sequentially written to and read from a sequential file; they cannot be accessed by record number.

 A stream file consists of a series of data records whose contents are defined by their record terminators.
 On Windows and UNIX, there is no physical difference between stream files and sequential files except that stream files can be accessed randomly based on the size of the data area used in the I/O statements.
 On Windows and UNIX, stream files are created by default if you open a file in output mode without specifying a submode.
 On OpenVMS, you can change the default to stream (instead of sequential) by compiling with /STREAM or by specifying /STREAM in the OPEN statement’s OPTION string and not specifying a submode on the OPEN statement with either method.

 Any place you can specify a filename in Synergy DBL—on command lines, in OPEN statements, in .INCLUDE statements, and so forth—you can specify a directory path or a search list logical for that file.
 A filename can contain spaces on Windows.

-The “at” sign (@) is invalid in a file specification unless you are using it to denote a remote (xfServer) filename.
+The “at” sign (@) is invalid in a file specification in an OPEN statement unless you're using it to denote a remote (xfServer) filename.
+See below for syntax.

 A search list logical is an identifier defined at the operating system level as a list of one or more directories.
 When a search list logical is specified, Synergy DBL searches each of the directories listed for the specified file.
 If it’s specified when a file is created, Synergy DBL places the file in the first directory specified in the logical.